rajesharora27/dap/docs/DEVELOPER_ONBOARDING.md

 ## Day 0 – Access Checklist
 - GitHub repository access with SSH key.
 - VPN or bastion credentials for centos1 (dev) and centos2 (prod).
-- Database credentials and `.env.production` secrets from the vault.
+- Database credentials and environment secrets from the vault (stored in `.env` on the target machine, never committed).
 - Slack access to `#dap-dev` and PagerDuty rotation.

 ## Day 1 – Local Environment